gkatsev/blog/src/posts/my-microphone-setup.md

 Shortly after beginning quarantine mid-march of 2020, I decided that I needed to upgrade my audio.
 Both because doing full-time remote and because playing with microphones would be fun.

 ## Blue Yeti
+{% citedimage "/images/blue-yeti.png", "https://www.bluemic.com/en-us/products/yeti/", "Blue Yeti microphone", "Image: Blue" %}

 Without a whole lot of research at the time, I ended up buying Blue's Yeti kit which includes their Compass Arm and their shock mount.
 This served me pretty well for 2 years before I decided to upgrade my microphone.
 My main issue is that in my apartment, the Yeti picks up basically everything even with the gain turned all the way down and that's more or less par-the-course for condenser type microphones -- I did put a foam windscreen on it, which I think helped a tiny bit, but definitely not enough.
 So, I wanted to upgrade to a dynamic microphone and that was more of an ordeal than I expected.
+Ultimately, I think the Blue Yeti is _fine_.
+But I definitely wouldn't recommend it to anyone, particularly if you don't have a separated office.
+See https://dontbuyayeti.com/ which was setup recently.

 My desk setup includes two monitors and there's my desktop computer as well as my work laptop.
 Each machine is hooked up separately into each monitor and I used to have a dedicated USB-switch as well.
 This meant that switching machines would require changing the input on each monitor and then switching the USB switch.
 Recently, I upgrade one of my monitors which has a built-in USB-switch that auto-switched depending on the input.
 This worked great with the Blue Yeti.